Data Processing Addendum

 b. have undertaken training on the data protection and security;

-c. are aware both of their personal duties and obligations under the GDPR and this DPA.
+c. are aware both of their personal duties and obligations under Applicable Law and this DPA.

 4.5.
-GetResponse shall implement and ensure that it has in place appropriate technical and organisational measures to protect the Personal Data against unauthorized or unlawful processing, and against accidental loss, destruction, damage, alteration or disclosure.
-These measures shall be appropriate to the harm which might result from any unauthorized or unlawful processing, accidental loss, destruction or damage to the Personal Data, having regard to the state of technological development, the costs of implementation (including, as appropriate, the measures referred to in Article 32(1) of the GDPR), and the nature, scope, context and purposes of processing the Personal Data, as well as the risk of varying likelihood and severity for the rights and freedoms of the Data Subjects.
-GetResponse may at any time change the implemented measures provided that the protection level shall not be lower than originally provided and ensured.
+In Processing Personal Data in accordance with this DPA and the Agreement, GetResponse shall implement and ensure that it has in place sufficient and appropriate technical and organizational security measures to protect the Personal Data against unauthorized or unlawful Processing, and against accidental loss, destruction, damage, misuse, alteration or disclosure.
+These measures shall be sufficient and appropriate to avoid harm which might result from any unauthorized or unlawful Processing, accidental loss, destruction, misuse or damage to the Personal Data, having regard to the state of technological development, the costs of implementation (including, as appropriate, the measures referred to in Article 32(1) of the GDPR or any other that may arise from Applicable Law) and the nature, scope, context and purposes of Processing the Personal Data, as well as the risk of varying likelihood and severity for the rights and freedoms of the Data Subjects.
+GetResponse may at any time change the implemented measures provided that the security and protection level shall not be lower than originally provided and ensured.

 4.6 GetResponse shall provide all reasonable assistance to the Customer in the Customer’s response to any Data Subject requests, complaints or enquiries from either a Data Subject or from a relevant Supervising Authority.

-4.7 GetResponse shall assist the Customer in complying with the obligations pursuant to Articles 32 to 36 of the GDPR in respect of the Services by providing the Customer with all necessary information and in respect of supporting the Customer in connection with any data protection impact assessment and consultation with a Supervising Authority shall do so only in so far as the Customer is unable to fulfil its obligations by other means and upon payment of the reasonable costs incurred by GetResponse.
+4.7 GetResponse shall assist the Customer in complying with the obligations pursuant to Articles 32 to 36 of the GDPR, if applicable, or any other Applicable Law in respect of the Services by providing the Customer with all necessary information and in respect of supporting the Customer in connection with any data protection impact assessment and consultation with a Supervising Authority shall do so only in so far as the Customer is unable to fulfil its obligations by other means and upon payment of the reasonable costs incurred by GetResponse.